by Maddie Robertson

 Senior Maddie Wiedenfeld’s car was also damaged, only this time with a broken window.
 “I got a call from a classmate saying that she thought someone might have broken into my car because my window was shattered and there was glass everywhere, so I ran to my car and found it with only three windows,” Wiedenfeld said.
 Though one of her backseat windows was smashed and the toaster oven she purchased as a Christmas present for her mother was taken, Wiedenfeld’s car and all other valuables inside of it were left untouched.

-Both cars were parked on Marian grounds when they were broken into, however, that has not wavered Peal and Wiedenfeld’s views of Marian.
+Both cars were parked on Marian grounds when they were broken into, however, that has not caused Peal and Wiedenfeld’s views of Marian to waver.

 “Yes, I feel safe at Marian.
 I might not be parking in carpool lot again but it won’t change the way I think and feel about Marian,” Wiedenfeld said.